mgimferrer/APOST3D/README.md

 ## Bug reports and feature requests

-Please submit tickets on the [issues](https://github.com/mgimferrer/APOST3D/issues) page.
+Please submit tickets on the [issues](https://github.com/mgimferrer/APOST3D/issues) page, and/or send an email to mgimferrer18@gmail.com and pedro.salvador@udg.edu